Ingridfe1982/RPG-Challenge/README.md

-Here's my result of RPG :
+Here's my result for the RPG Challenge :